 Social segmentation is in common use across many disciplines like sociology, marketing and public relations.
 The Social segmentation practice generally seeks a group of people who commonly hold social, cultural, economic or lifestyle traits.
 In marketing, social segmentation may be determined by wealth, location, education, age and sex.
 Stoneyfield Organic's YoBaby Yogurt has a popular Facebook page to making good use of social segmentation or social market segmentation.
 They use Skyttles's Facebook analytics tools to analyse conversations for common sentiment words of women aged 25-34.
 In the social sciences, social segmentations range from groupings from politics to culture and beliefs.
+Audience segmentation divides people into unique subgroups based on demographics, product usage, communication behavior, media use and psychographics.

 In Public relations theory (James E. Grunig) the view is that people form around issues.
 Stakeholder theory (by R. Edward Freeman in the book Strategic Management: A Stakeholder Approach,) has it that people can be grouped together because they have a 'stake' in an organisation.